LivingLegacyMedia/vowbound/chapter_20.md

 "And if they refuse?"

-"Then I fight with whatever I have."
+"Then I adapt."
 Cassian's jaw tightened.
-"But if enough accept...
-I might have power Draven can't match.
-He draws from enslaved victims.
-I'd draw from willing supporters."
+"But I'm betting on a fundamental difference: Draven draws power from enslaved victims who have no choice.
+If I can draw from willing supporters—even temporarily—that creates a different kind of strength.
+One he's never had to counter."

 "You're talking about challenging him to single combat," Drenneth said.
 "Physically."

-"Why not?
-He'll expect negotiation, clever tactics.
-He won't expect a direct challenge."
-Cassian's jaw tightened.
-"And while he's distracted fighting me, Torin and Perin sever the Emissaries.
-Even if it's temporary, even if it creates chaos—it drains his power in the moment that matters."
+"I'm talking about creating conditions he can't predict."
+Cassian met his eyes.
+"He'll expect negotiation, clever tactics, maybe an ambush.
+He won't expect me to turn his own method against him.
+And while he's focused on me, Torin and Perin sever his emissaries.
+Even if the severance is only temporary, the drain on his power will weaken him when it matters most."

-"That's insane," Drenneth muttered.
-But he was almost smiling.
-"Completely insane."
+Drenneth studied him for a long moment.
+"That's actually brilliant.
+Risky as hell, but brilliant."

-"My father tried wisdom," Cassian said.
-"The King's father tried strength.
-Both died alone.
-Maybe what works is fighting together—with people who choose to stand with you."
+"My father tried wisdom alone," Cassian said.
+"The King's father tried strength alone.
+Both died isolated.
+Maybe what works is building something new—fighting with people who choose to stand with you instead of servants who have no choice."

 The King nodded slowly.
 "Build what Kane can't."
 He looked at Cassian.
 "Make the offer.
 Give them the choice."